nathancarter/how2data/database/topics/Bentley University GR521.md

 confidence intervals, hypothesis testing, single-variable linear models, and optionally advanced topics such as data mining, time permitting.

+## Basics

+ * How to do basic mathematical computations
+ * How to compute summary statistics

 ## Random variables and probability distributions

  * How to generate random values from a distribution